vicpinm/Kotlin-Realm-Extensions/README.md

 User("John").save()
 ````

 Save method creates or updates your entity into database.
 You can also use create() method, which only create a new entity into database.
-If a previous one exists with the same primary key, it will throw a exception.
+If a previous one exists with the same primary key, it will throw an exception.

 #### Save list: Before (java)
 ````